ipython/ipython-website/index.rst

 Our `notebook gallery`__ is an excellent way to see the many things you can do with IPython while learning about a variety of topics using Python tools, from basic programming to advanced statistics or quantum mechanics.
+To get started with the IPython Notebook, see our `official example collection <https://github.com/ipython/ipython/tree/master/examples/notebooks#a-collection-of-notebooks-for-using-ipython-effectively>`_.

 .. __: https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks